rosieRRRRR/UDC/README.md

 ## **3. Terminology (Normative)**

-* **UCI** — *User Controlled Intelligence*; the admission control system and enforcement layer that evaluates and admits AI behaviour.
+* **UDC** — *User-Defined Control*; the admission control system and enforcement layer that evaluates and admits AI behaviour.

-* **BAR (Behavioural Admissibility Rules)** — User-defined **admission policy rules enforced by UCI**; analogous to access control rules or policy documents used in systems such as SELinux, AppArmor, or Kubernetes admission controllers.
+* **BAR (Behavioural Admissibility Rules)** — User-defined **admission policy rules enforced by UDC**; analogous to access control rules or policy documents used in systems such as SELinux, AppArmor, or Kubernetes admission controllers.

-* **UCI Profile** — A user-owned **security profile** containing one or more BARs; analogous to SELinux security profiles or Kubernetes admission policies.
+* **UDC Profile** — A user-owned **security profile** containing one or more BARs; analogous to SELinux security profiles or Kubernetes admission policies.

-* **Predicate Provider** — An external **attestation service** that provides verifiable boolean signals to UCI; analogous to TPM attestation, OAuth token validation, or policy decision points.
+* **Predicate Provider** — An external **attestation service** that provides verifiable boolean signals to UDC; analogous to TPM attestation, OAuth token validation, or policy decision points.

 * **Action Class** — A **risk / privilege classification** for proposed AI behaviour; analogous to Android permission levels or capability-based security tiers.